KovacsGG/oni-changelog-parser/README.md

 This tool aims to assist in creating update logs for the Oxygen Not Included Wiki.

 It is not fully automatic.
-The posts on the official update channel are not semantically sound, so mistakes are unavoidable.
+The posts on the official update channel are not semantically consistent, so mistakes are hard to avoid.
 Read through the output!
 There are quick configuration constants at the top of the script, you might find you want to tinker with the code.
 Please share your progress!
 An executable is not shipped for this reason.

 The program outputs text files in the `./out/` directory.